-B. Any Records Disclosed Under the CRA Should Be Redacted to Protect the Constitutional Rights of the Voter, so the Requested Relief Must Fail.
+B. Any Records Disclosed Under the CRA Should Be Redacted to Protect the Constitutional Rights of the Voter.

-Even if disclosure were appropriate, sensitive personal voter information would still be subject to redaction, which is not barred under Title III.
+Even if disclosure were appropriate, sensitive personal voter information-in this case, Social Security and driver's license numbers-would still be subject to redaction, which is not barred under Title III.
 Indeed, courts have found that redaction may be required to prevent the disclosure of sensitive personal information that would create an intolerable burden on the constitutional right to vote.
 The cases interpreting Section 8(i) of the NVRA are instructive, as courts have consistently permitted-and sometimes required-redaction of voters' sensitive personal data before disclosure to protect voter privacy and ensure compliance with federal and state law and the Constitution.

 Like the CRA, the NVRA is silent as to how sensitive personal information should be treated during disclosure.
-See 52 U.S.C. § 20703; see also id. § 20507(i)(1).
-Courts must interpret the disclosure provisions in a manner that does not unconstitutionally burden the right to vote.
-See Judicial Watch, Inc. v.
-U.S. Secret Serv., 726 F.3d 208, 226 (D.C.
-Cir.
-2013) (noting that the constitutional avoidance canon "emphasize[s] the importance of interpreting statutes to avoid deciding difficult constitutional questions...") (quotation marks omitted).
+See 52 U.S.C. §§ 20703, 20507(i)(1).
+But courts must interpret the disclosure provisions in a manner that does not unconstitutionally burden the right to vote, see United States v.
+Hernandez, 322 F.3d 592, 594-95 (9th Cir.
+2003), and federal courts throughout the country have consistently struck this balance by interpreting the "all records concerning" language in Section 8(i) to permit-and sometimes require-redaction and protection of confidential materials.

-Federal courts have consistently struck this balance, interpreting the "all records concerning" language in Section 8(i) to permit-and sometimes require-redaction and the protection of confidential materials.
 As the First Circuit has noted, "nothing in the text of the NVRA prohibits the appropriate redaction of uniquely or highly sensitive personal information in the Voter File," and such redaction "can further assuage the potential privacy risks implicated by the public release of the Voter File."
 Pub.
 Int.
 Legal Found., Inc. v.
 Bellows, 92 F.4th 36, 56 (1st Cir.
 2024); see also Pub.
 Int.
 Legal Found., Inc. v.
 N.C.
-State Bd. of Elections, 996 F.3d 257, 266-68 (4th Cir.
-2021) (holding that the potential connection to ongoing criminal investigations and the possibility of erroneously labeling a voter as a noncitizen and subjecting them to public harassment warrants maintaining confidentiality).
-Other courts have consistently recognized that the NVRA does not compel the release of sensitive information otherwise protected by federal or state laws.
-See, e.g., N.C.
-State Bd. of Elections, 996 F.3d at 264; Pub.
-Int.
-Legal Found., Inc. v.
-Dahlstrom, 673 F. Supp.
-3d 1004, 1015-16 (D. Alaska 2023); Pub.
-Int.
-Legal Found., Inc. v.
-Matthews, 589 F. Supp.
-3d 932, 942 (C.D.
-Ill.
-2022), clarified on denial of reconsideration, No. 20-cv-3190, 2022 WL 1174099 (C.D.
-Ill.
-Apr.
-20, 2022).
-D.C. provides express protections from disclosure for social security numbers, driver's license numbers, and contact information of participants in the confidential address programs.
-D.C.
-Code § 2534(a)(2).
+State Bd. of Elections, 996 F.3d 257, 264, 266-68 (4th Cir.
+2021).
+Other courts have consistently recognized that the NVRA does not compel the release of sensitive information that is otherwise protected by federal or state laws.5 And in Hawai'i, the state constitution likewise provides Hawai'i residents with an informational right to privacy that protects against disclosure of their sensitive personal information.
+See Civ.
+Beat L. Ctr. for the Pub.
+Int., Inc. v.
+City & Cnty. of Honolulu, 144 Haw.
+466, 480, 445 P.3d 47, 61 (2019).